 Fujifilm X-H2 with Fujinon XF 56mm f1.2 R WR lens, JW

-The X-H2 feels very well-built in your hand, with a large comfortable handgrip, and weather-sealed magnesium-alloy construction.
-It’s entirely identical to the X-H2S, and if you’ve tried that, and like it, then you’ll like the X-H2.
-For those looking for a more compact mirrorless camera body, then the X-T3, and other models (like the X-S10) offer a smaller option, but of course entirely different specifications.
-The larger grip helps with a more secure hold, and this is particularly useful for larger telephoto lenses, such as the Fujifilm XF 100-400mm F4.5-5.6 R LM OIS WR or the XF 150-600mm F5.6-8 R LM OIS WR.
+The X-H2 feels very well-built in the hand, with a large comfortable handgrip, and weather-sealed magnesium-alloy construction.
+It’s entirely identical to the X-H2S, so if you’ve tried that and like it, you’ll like the X-H2.
+For those looking for a more compact mirrorless camera body, then the X-T4, and models like the X-S10 and X-S20 offer smaller options, but of course with entirely different specifications.
+The larger grip helps with a more secure hold, and this is particularly useful for larger telephoto lenses, such as the Fujifilm XF 100-400mm f/4.5-5.6 R LM OIS WR or the XF 150-600mm f/5.6-8 R LM OIS WR.

 Like the typical DSLR design, you have front and rear command dials, giving you quick control over settings, and on the top there are dedicated buttons for Video, White Balance, ISO, and a custom function button.
 This makes it easy to quickly change common settings without having to go into the Q (Quick) menu.

-However, there will be those that have used Fujifilm’s other cameras with analogue dials, who prefer this.
+However, others that have used Fujifilm’s other cameras will prefer analogue dials.
 There’s also a quaint charm to analogue dials that is clearly missing from the X-H2/X-H2s cameras.
 This will be down to one’s own personal preference, as to which you prefer.

 Viewfinder and screen